Tag: mercy

 Joel 2:1–11, Mark 13:1–8, Mark 13:32–33 (read online ⧉)

-“We believe that the Lord Jesus Christ will come again; that we who are alive at His coming shall not precede them that are asleep in Christ Jesus; but that, if we are abiding in Him, we shall be caught up with the risen saints to the Lord in the air, so that we shall ever be with the Lord.”
+“We believe that the Lord Jesus Christ will come again; that we who are alive at His coming shall not precede them that are asleep in Christ Jesus; but that, if we are abiding in Him, we shall be caught up with the risen to meet the Lord in the air, so that we shall ever be with the Lord.”
 Article of 15, 2017—2021 Manual of the of the Nazarene

 With the coming of a New Year, and with any year that has a strong potential for being tumultuous, there will be plenty of people who will loudly and proudly proclaim that the is coming.
 They are right.
 The end is coming.
 They are wrong, however, when declaring when.